Finding music in the catalogue

 • Oxford Music Online – contains Grove Music Online, Encyclopedia of Modern Music, The Oxford Dictionary of Music and The Oxford Companion to Music.

-To access these databases, visit the eResources portal and sign in with your National Library card (using the yellow bar at the top of the page).
+To access these databases, visit the eResources portal and login using the yellow bar at the top of the page.
 Once you are signed into the portal, click the Browse eResources tab and filter the subject area to Music (found under the Arts & Humanities subject filter).